amartyasinha/troubLinux/README.md

 ----------------

 Here is an example playbook included in `tests` dir.
 After applying this role, open a new terminal session to begin with troubleshooting and `cd begin_task` from the home dir of your non-root user.

+Once you're there, open `README.txt` file to get your instructions.
 ```
 ---
 - hosts: localhost